-The fruit packed with nutrients, including medium-chain triglycerides that have several health benefits.
-It’s a quick source of energy for the body and helps fight infections and chronic disease.
+Packed with nutrients, including medium-chain triglycerides that have several health benefits, it’s a quick source of energy for the body and helps fight infections and chronic disease.

 There are several types of products made from coconut, and they all serve different purposes in cooking and body care.
 Here’s a breakdown of what forms of the fruit you’ll find at your local store: